Introduction to

 Graphical User Interface

-• All modules have standardized, unified interface layout.
+• All tools have standardized, unified interface layout.

 Command Line